 A fellow writer for the Examiner spent the afternoon in the spa and told me, “It puts the AAAH in SPA!”
 I had a chance to tour the spa which included a giant room with all sorts of different specialty showers and tubs that you could use to de-stress, with arrows telling you which one to go in next based on temperature, effect, and pressure.
 Definitely SPA worthy!

 Safety, you ask?
 Everyone tells me to be careful “down there in Mexico,” but Mazatlan was a surprising destination where I felt safe wherever I went, even outside of the hotels.
-I walked alone in the Center City during the day and night and did not feel fearful.
+I walked alone in the Center of the City during the day and night and did not feel fearful.
 We met people who have lived there for 20 years from the US and England who expressed how they never had any problems nor felt unsafe, and one woman even expressed she had to be much more careful in the California city that she once lived than her ten years in Mazatlan.

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.
 Editorial Note: The editorial content on this page is not provided by any bank, credit card issuer, airlines or hotel chain, and has not been reviewed, approved or otherwise endorsed by any of these entities.